bitnami/charts/bitnami/grafana-operator/README.md

 ## Differences between the Bitnami Grafana chart and the Bitnami Grafana Operator chart

-In the Bitnami catalog we offer both the bitnami/grafana and bitnami/grafana-operator charts.
+In the Bitnami catalog we offer both the *bitnami/grafana* and *bitnami/grafana-operator* charts.
 Each solution covers different needs and use cases.

-The *bitnami/grafana* chart deploys a single Grafana installation (with grafana-image-renderer) using a Kubernetes Deployment object (together with Services, PVCs, ConfigMaps, etc.).
+The *bitnami/grafana* chart deploys a single Grafana installation (with Grafana Image Renderer) using a Kubernetes Deployment object (together with Services, PVCs, ConfigMaps, etc.).
 The figure below shows the deployed objects in the cluster after executing *helm install*:

 ```
                     +--------------+             +-----+